Antimaterieman/lucidity-alarm/readme.md

-You can post a link to your single high quality audio recording and I can cut and compress it here: https://github.com/antimaterieman/lucidity-alarm/issues, or you can cut and compress it yourself to .ogg files and directly make a pull request on github.
+You can post a link to your single high quality audio recording and I can cut and compress it here: https://github.com/antimaterieman/lucidity-alarm/issues, or you can cut and compress it yourself directly make a pull request on github.
+Since lucidity-alarm uses pydub which uses ffmpeg, many formats should be compatible.

 ## Dependencies